Recognize Natural Gas Hazards and Stay Safe

 Pipeline Awareness and Safety

 Gas travels to our community through underground transmission pipelines.
 Markers like the one shown here are often found where these high capacity transmission pipelines meet a street or railroad track.
 The markers indicate the approximate location of the pipeline, not how deep the pipeline is buried.

-You can contact Iowa One-Call toll-free at 811 or online at IowaOneCall.com.
-Iowa One-Call will arrange to have the location of all underground services marked before excavation takes place at no cost to the customer.
+You can contact Iowa One-Call toll-free at the One-Call number 811 or online at IowaOneCall.com.
+One-Call will arrange to have the location of all underground services marked on the surface before excavation takes place at no cost to the consumer.